Aeroluna/LunaCoopMod/README.md

 - Buffed Biomass to additionally increase spell damage for casters (not Ravagers) by 1% per biomass.
 - Buffed Abduct to allow abducting Heroic units (will pull but not stun).

-Vipers rarely were worth mixing into your army, now they should be much more usable and be competitive in anti-air with Devourers.
+Vipers rarely were worth mixing into your army, now they should be much more usable and be competitive in anti-air against Devourers.

 - Added autocast to Corrosive Bile (initially off).